 Cooking yourself is by far the most effective way when learning how to live cheaply.
 However, if you have been looking into saving money, the fact that cooking is cheaper than eating out is probably nothing new to you.

 The key to living cheaply on next to nothing is choosing the right ingredients.
-Rice, potatoes, and pasta are super cheap staples that have great versatility.
+Rice, potatoes, and pasta are super cheap staples that have great versatility and are long lasting.
 These could be your sources of carbohydrates.
 Cheap sources of protein include beans and peanut butter.
 For your daily portion of greens you can buy seasonal vegetables.

 All of the above can be combined in various ways to make cheap and decent-tasting meals.
 You can add homemade sauce (e.g. tomato puree or blended beans) for more taste.